daniel-thompson/pinebook-pro-debian-installer/README.md

 1. Unmount any existing filesystems on the disk you want to install onto.
 2. Run `./install-debian`.
-This will default to installing to `/dev/mmcblk1`, to change this try `./install-debian BLKDEV=/dev/mmcblk2` or `./install-debian BLKDEV=/dev/sda` as appropriate.
+This will default to installing to the SD card, to change this try `./install-debian BLKDEV=/dev/mmcblk0`, `./install-debian BLKDEV=/dev/mmcblk2` or `./install-debian BLKDEV=/dev/sda` as appropriate.

 Additional options